-Snow Magazine advises consumers to buy from reputable brands, and to look for at least one of the two main safety standard certification marks (CE EN1077 in Europe and ASTM F-2040 in the USA).
+Snow Magazine suggests consumers buy from reputable brands, and look for at least one of the two main safety standard certification marks (CE EN1077 in Europe and ASTM F-2040 in the USA).

 Finally, Snow Magazine recommends you browse the piste map before you set off on your holiday and get up to speed with the lingo.
 Find out what ‘moguls’ are for instance, and know what the colour coding on the piste maps means.

-Green slopes are usually the easiest slopes on the mountain and normally wide and smooth, while blues are intermediate pistes.
+Green slopes are usually the easiest slopes on the mountain and are generally wide and smooth, while blues are intermediate pistes.
 Red and black slopes are often for advanced skiers.

-Lastly, Jim recommends you choose the right resort in the first place – not least one with lots of beginners slopes – those greens and blues.
-You should also think about when you’re not skiing; whether it’s indulging in local cuisine, going tobogganing or for a dog-sled ride there are lots of other activities to enjoy.
+Lastly, Jim recommends you choose a resort with lots of beginner slopes, and factor in what you'd like to do when you're not skiing.
+Whether it’s indulging in local cuisine, going tobogganing or for a dog-sled ride, there are plenty of other activities to enjoy.